systemlibrary/systemlibrary-common-episerver/README.md

 ![Json Edit Preview](https://raw.githubusercontent.com/systemlibrary/systemlibrary-common-episerver/main/assets/images/cms-property-jsonedit.png "")
 ![Json Edit Preview](https://raw.githubusercontent.com/systemlibrary/systemlibrary-common-episerver/main/assets/images/cms-property-jsoneditor-view.png "")
 - A simple json editor for simple objects
-- Data is stored as string, so you invoke the StringExtension .ToJson() to get it as a C# class
+- Data is stored as string, so you invoke the StringExtension .Json() to get it as a C# class or .JsonEditAsObject() if class contains XhtmlString fields for rich text editable text
 - Contains ways to add placeholders to input fields, required message to each field, and a displayName for each property

 #### One Line Setup